 This arrangement worked well for me due to my big, embarrassing secret: I actually don’t enjoy lectures.
 Northeastern University–Seattle is blessed with a great faculty, but an unhealthy diet of television has permanently ruined my attention span.
 By choosing to study part-time, I could learn through practice and code.
 While my courses equipped me with the assignments I needed to apply what I was learning, putting that into practice on a daily basis was beneficial to my professional development.

-After a successful semester, I confidently looked toward the summer and agreed to intern at a second startup while taking an evening course on big data.
-This was a particularly exciting time, as both of my internships and all of my courses were coalescing in fun, exciting ways.
+As I mentioned above, after a successful semester, I confidently looked toward the summer and agreed to intern at a second startup while taking an evening course on big data.
+This was a particularly exciting time, as both of my internships and all of my courses were coalescing in fun and exciting ways.
 Here I started experiencing not just my courses helping my work, but my work helping me in the classroom.

 At one point, I used a programming language I learned during the spring semester to make some simple code to help with my final project.
 Another time, I was able to bring questions and ideas about processing huge batches of information—a major focus of my work team—into the classroom.
 This meant I was seeing different perspectives and spent a lot of time engineering.